 The enameled cast iron makes Le Creuset a durable one.
 Using high-quality materials, they have reduced cooking time by up to 30%.

 The cooking surface retains the heat evenly.
 The integrated handles are safe to 500°F. They look gorgeous as well.

 You will find the use of a vitreous layer of porcelain on the cookware surface.
-It protects the cast iron from cracking and makes it durable.
+It protects cast iron from cracking and makes it durable.

 Le Creuset is unique in the market for its classic look.
-Flame (Volcano) is Le Creuset’s most favorite color.
+Flame (Volcano) is Le Creuset’s favorite color.